 Name: First Last Middle

 Address:

 Date of Birth: Social Security Number:

-Driver's License Number/Stat re:
+Driver's License Number/Stat e:

-Reports are confidential and secured file. viewed only by [CHURCH NAME H ERE] elders and filed in the applicant's
+Reports are confidential and viewed only by [CHURCH NAME HERE] elders and filed in the applicant's secured file.

 Personal information is protected under Privacy Act.
 Reports obtained from [SCREENING COMPANY NAME HERE] will be guarded accordingly.